Standards of Satisfactory Academic Progress

 SAP - Evaluation

-- Students are evaluated at the end of an academic term.
+• Students are evaluated at the end of each academic term to determine compliance with Satisfactory Academic Progress (SAP) standards.

-- The student will remain on academic probation until they retake the failed course when it is next offered and passes on the next attempt.
+• The student will remain on academic probation until they retake and pass the failed course when it is next offered.

-- If they fail the course a second time, the university may dismiss the student academically.
+• If the student fails the course a second time, the student may face academic dismissal from the university.

 SAP Evaluation - Timeframe to Complete (MTF) Policy